 In this paper, we have proposed an extension of CPT that we call Multi Cumulative Prospect Theory (MCPT).
-It is based on the CPT utility generated by e.g. annual changes of the contract value.
+It is based on the CPT utility generated by e.g. annual changes in the contract value.
 This is motivated by the fact that investors tend to regularly reevaluate their investment and adapt their reference point based on the evolution of the investment value.
-We propose that investors who are attracted by specific contract features, like annual lock-in guarantees, might be particularly inclined to take into account the subjective utility of potential future fluctuations of the contract value when making investment decisions.
-MCPT measures the subjective utility generated by potential interim changes of the contract value.
+We propose that investors who are attracted by specific contract features, like annual lock-in guarantees, might be particularly inclined to take into account the subjective utility of potential future fluctuations in the contract value when making investment decisions.
+MCPT measures the subjective utility generated by potential interim changes in the contract value.
 Nevertheless, the terminal value has an outstanding role when making an investment decision.
 Therefore, we also propose a combination of CPT and MCPT, which considers both, annual price changes and terminal value.

 As an application we have analyzed three guaranteed products, which are common in many markets (roll-up, ratch-up and cliquet) and a contract without guarantee (constant mix).
-First, we could confirm previous results, that neither EUT nor CPT can explain the demand for the more complex types of guarantees.
+First, we could confirm previous results, that neither EUT nor CPT can explain the demand for more complex guarantees, such as ratch-up or cliquet.
 Moreover, we have performed an analysis with a CPT reference point adaptation and have found that this extension is (at least in our setting) also not able to explain the demand for the more complex guaranteed contracts.